BecWagner/BecWagner.github.io/_posts/2018-07-26-DearColleague.md

 ## Tying it up with a bow

 So how do I know all of this?
 I've learned a lot while consulting.
 I make myself install software I will be working with.
 I read others' work and ask for their for help and insights.
 I think installing software, understanding the underlying components, and then teaching others (blogging, or short youtube videos, or even standing in front of a class), are some of the best ways to teach yourself.
 Finally, don't be afraid to ask for help.
+And even more important, if the answer is not clear, ask for further clarification.

 I hope this helps answer your question in a more honest, if long-winded way.
 Keep at it, keep digging in and asking questions.